OpenBB-finance/OpenBB/website/content/sdk/reference/etf/candle.md

 ---
 title: candle
-description: This page provides a comprehensive guide on how to use the 'candle' function in OpenBB Terminal.
+description: "This page provides a comprehensive guide on how to use the 'candle' function" in OpenBB Terminal.
 This function, primarily meant for stock evaluations, provides a detailed candle plot of any given ticker.
 Features include adjustable parameters for added customizability.